microsoft/r-server-campaign-optimization/Resources/Instructions/CIG_Workflow.md

 Typical Workflow </h1>
 <h2> Cortana Intelligence Gallary Deployment</h2>

+## Introduction
+When a business launches a marketing campaign to interest customers in some new or existing product(s), they will typically use  a set of  business rules to select leads for their campaign.
+Machine learning can be used to help increase the response rate from these leads.
+This solution packet shows how to use a prediction model to increase the response rate to a campaign by recommending  **how to contact** (for example, e-mail, SMS, or cold call) as well as **when to contact** (day of week and time of day) each lead identified for use in a new campaign.

 This guide assumes you have deployed the Campaign Optimzation solution from the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/e992f8c1b29f4df897301d11796f9e7c).
+If you are using your own SQL Server for this solution, [use this page instead](Typical_Workflow.md).

 To demonstrate a typical workflow, we'll introduce you to a few personas.
 You can follow along by performing the same steps for each persona.
 While each persona would be working on a different computer, for simplicity your VM has all the tools each persona would use on a single machine, the VM that was created for you during deployment.
 Follow the steps below once you have connected to that machine.